jarokaz/vertex-sandbox/persistance-resource/README.md

 The file needs to be edited before each job is submitted:
 - `containerSpec.args.run_name` - needs to be set to a unique run name for each job.
 This field is used to designate a name of a GCS subfolder where the artifacts created by a job will be stored
 - `baseOutputDirectory.outputUriPrefix` - points to a GCS path where Vertex will assume artifacts created by a job are stored.
 For example Vertex will try to upload Tensorboard logs from the `logs` folder in this location.
 The last part of this path should be the same as a value of `containerSpec.args.run_name`
 - `loggers.tensorboard` - defines a location where MosaicML will save logs.
 The `log_dir` key must be set to `<baseOutputDirectory.outputUriPrefix>/logs`.
+Due to an issue in MosaicML related to default application credentials use the GCSFuse URI format - `/gcs/<bucket name>/...`
 - `save_folder` defines a GCS path where MosaicML saves checkpoints.
-This value should be set to `<baseOutputDirectory.outputUriPrefix>/checkpoints`
+This value should be set to `<baseOutputDirectory.outputUriPrefix>/checkpoints`.
+Due to an issue in MosaicML related to default application credentials use the GCSFuse URI format - `/gcs/<bucket name>/...`
 - `serviceAccount` - set to your service account email
 - `tensorboard` - set to a fully qualified name of your Tensorboard instance